dcdpr/did-btc1/chapters/Terminology.md

 Beacon Signal

-: Beacon Signals are Bitcoin transactions that spend from a Beacon address and include a transaction output of the format `[OP_RETURN, <32_bytes>]`.
+: Beacon Signals are Bitcoin transactions that spend from a ::Beacon:: address and include a transaction output of the format `[OP_RETURN, <32_bytes>]`.
 Beacon Signals announce one or more ::DID Update Payloads:: and provide a means for these payloads to be verified as part of the Beacon Signal.

-  The type of the Beacon  determines how these Beacon Signals SHOULD be constructed and processed to validate a set of DID Update Payloads against the 32 bytes contained within the Beacon Signal.
+  The type of the ::Beacon::  determines how these Beacon Signals SHOULD be constructed and processed to validate a set of ::DID Update Payloads:: against the 32 bytes contained within the Beacon Signal.

 Beacon Signals